sivasankarankb/pyfileshare/README.md

 files. __Strong encryption__ will be added in the near future.

 ## Installation
+1. Either clone this repository with `git clone repository_url` or download a ZIP file (especially useful if you are on Windows) to get the application files.
+Get the repository URL or ZIP file from the green clone button above.

+2. Extract the ZIP file where ever you want.

-1. Install a recent version of Python 3 from https://python.org.
+3. Install a recent version of Python 3 from https://python.org.
    If you're on a GNU/Linux distro, you probably already have Python.
    Windows users must make sure to enable the _Add Python to PATH_ setup option.

-2. Install the additional requirements with python's `pip`.
+4. Install the additional requirements with python's `pip`.
    Open a terminal (Command Prompt or PowerShell on Windows) and type in the following commands.
 You may need administrative previleges.